You may change your location and check showtimes in a nearby city.

 Siddharth (Malhar Thakar) is a delivery boy who gets entangled in a game of political power as he becomes witness to a murder.
 In between the bigwigs of the society, from politicians, corporate honchos and religious gurus in the line of fire, Siddharth wages a war against corruption, greed, murder, kidnapping and sexual harassment to come out as a winner.
 And his girlfriend Aditi (Vyoma Nandi) stands by him as he takes the system head on.

-For a film that heavily rely on a single character, Malhar Thakar has done a great job as the actor is there in almost all the frames.
-Not only can we see his growth as an actor, but his comic timing and hard work is visible in scenes where he jump roof-tops and escapes from multi-story buildings as he goes on investigating the murder mystery.
+For a film that heavily relies on a single character, Malhar Thakar has done a great job, as the actor is there in almost all the frames.
+Not only can we see his growth as an actor, but his comic timing and hard work is visible in scenes where he jumps roof-tops and escapes from multi-storey buildings as he goes on investigating the murder mystery.
 And debutante Vyoma Nandi has lent a good supporting act.
 Not only do the lead stars share a good onscreen chemistry, few romantic scenes do stand out in the film.

-Actors like Anant Desai, Darshan Jariwala and Ratan Rajput could have been used better as they all carry the capacity to lift a movie on their own.
+Actors like Anang Desai, Darshan Jariwala and Ratan Rajput could have been used better, as they all have the capability to lift a movie on their own.

 Overall, handling a thriller is never easy as there are a number of loose ends that might stand out as a sour thumb.
 But filmmaker Neeraj Joshi has managed to put together a thriller that still excites at certain points and to pull off a film without any songs is also a commendable job.